OfficeDev/Microsoft-Teams-Samples/samples/QR-app-installation/nodejs/Readme.md

 ## Install app using barcode sample

-This sample demos app installation using QR code with applications app id in Nodejs
+This sample demos app installation using QR code.

+The user can Generate a new QR code (contains app id information) and then use Install action to scan and install the app.

-Currently, Microsoft Teams support for QR or barcode scanner capability is only available for mobile clients
+`Currently, Microsoft Teams support for QR or barcode scanner capability is only available for mobile clients`

-## Features of the sample

 - ![Card](Images/CardWithButtons.png)

-- Generate QR code for app id.

 ![QR Code](Images/QRCode.png)

-- Install app in team with barcode scanner.

 ![Install App](Images/AppInstallation.png)